-In early 2020 a small number of residents received postcards from Tolko asking for feedback about 4 proposed cut blocks in the watersheds above Gardom Lake south to the Grange Road bowl and Glenmary Road.
-The cut blocks are within the last remaining forested Crown Land between Mallory Ridge and Glenmary Road on the Enderby side.
-The majority of residents were not aware of the logging proposals until late March 13, with the deadline for submissions only 4 days away.
-Once alerted, local residents quickly responded with feedback expressing concerns about the possible adverse effects of logging on the lake and damage to the beautiful upland area locally referred to as the Mallory Ridge which includes the scenic bluffs overlooking Gardom Lake.
+In early 2020 a small number of residents received postcards from Tolko asking for feedback about 4 proposed cut blocks in the watersheds to the south of Gardom Lake, specifically, above the lake south to the Grange Road bowl and Glenmary Road.
+The cut blocks are within the last remaining forested Crown Land between Mallory Ridge and Glenmary Road, on the Enderby side.
+The majority of residents were not aware of the logging proposals until March 13th, with the deadline for submissions only 4 days away.
+Once alerted, local residents quickly responded with feedback expressing concerns about the possible adverse effects of logging on the lake and damage to the beautiful upland area locally referred to as Mallory Ridge.
+The ridge includes the scenic bluffs overlooking Gardom Lake.
 This area was considered for a Conservation Park by the CSRD in 2008.
-Unfortunately the area was not protected at that time and it is no longer being considered for park status by the CSRD.
+Unfortunately, the area was not protected at that time and it is no longer being considered for park status by the CSRD.

 In the Electoral Area D Parks Plan (Oct.
 15, 2008), the CSRD defined Conservation Park as “a large natural area that provides for low-impact outdoor recreation opportunities such as nature appreciation and wilderness hiking.
 Focus is more on conservation and protection of natural values of the area.”
 In the same document it further states that “Mallory Ridge is an upland area with high conservation values located to the southeast of Gardom Lake.
 It averages about 700 m ASL [above sea level] and reaches about 750m at its highest point.
 The area is particularly rich in tree and plant species because the dry southern interior bioregion meets the wetter interior bioregion and this transition encourages a great variety of vegetation to flourish.
 The area also includes a variety of rich habitats which allow many species of birds to successfully nest and raise their young.
-Mallory Ridge provides year round opportunities for hiking, mountain biking, horseback riding and cross country skiing or snow shoeing.”
+Mallory Ridge provides year round opportunities for hiking, mountain biking, horseback riding, and cross country skiing or snow shoeing.”

 Of the many concerns expressed by residents, watershed impacts are at the top of the list.
-The BC Lake Stewardship and Monitoring Program Gardom Lake 2010-2012 document defines watershed as “the entire area of land that moves the water it receives to a common waterbody.
+The BC Lake Stewardship and Monitoring Program Gardom Lake 2010-2012 report defines watershed as “the entire area of land that moves the water it receives to a common waterbody.
 The term watershed is misused when describing only the land immediately around a waterbody or the waterbody itself.
 The true definition represents a much larger area than most people normally consider.
 The watershed area of Gardom Lake is 4.17 sq km (approx. 1030 acres)”.
 “Every component of a watershed …has an important function in maintaining good water quality and a healthy aquatic environment.
 It is a common misconception that the detrimental land use practices will not impact water quality if they are kept away from the area immediately surrounding a water body.
 Poor land use practices anywhere in a watershed can eventually impact the water quality of the downstream environment.”

 There are three watersheds that would be affected by the proposed logging, the Gardom Lake watershed, the Grange Road bowl (Ferguson Creek) going into Deep Creek and the Glenmary watershed.
 Please refer to the following map showing the four proposed logging blocks in conjunction with property lines and some watershed boundaries.